xames3/learn/docs/source/_documentation/introducing-learn.rst

 and *Notations* represent the mathematical language through which these concepts are expressed and understood.

+Personal Motivation and Goal
+############################

-|tab| Created from my personal experiences, where I navigated the challenging
-landscapes of these technologies, this website is more than just a repository of information; it is a guide, a companion in your learning journey.
+Created from my personal experiences, where I navigated the challenging landscapes of these technologies, this website is more than just a repository of information; it is a guide, a companion in your learning journey.
 I understand the complexities involved in mastering these subjects, having learned them through considerable effort and perseverance.
-I intend to streamline this learning process for you, making it more intuitive and specifically less daunting.
-The central inquiry of this platform is "What is AI?" |dash| a question that resonates more profoundly now than ever before.
+I intend to streamline this learning process, making it more intuitive and specifically less daunting.
+The central inquiry of this platform is...

+.. epigraph:: What is AI?

+A question that resonates more profoundly now than ever before.
 In our rapidly evolving world, where AI is no longer just a futuristic concept but a present reality, understanding its essence is crucial.
-This site aims to explore AI's multi-faceted nature, delving into its applications, implications, and the reasons behind its growing ubiquity in our lives.
+This site aims to explore AI's multifaceted nature, delving into its applications, implications, and the reasons behind its growing ubiquity in our lives.

 |tab| As the architect of L.E.A.R.N, my goal transcends beyond merely
 presenting information; it is to kindle a genuine understanding and